kaaproject/kaa/Programming-guide/Your-first-Kaa-application/index.md

             ]
         }

-    `by_default` field defines the default value for sampling period, which is in our example is set to 1 second.
+    `by_default` field defines the default value for the sampling period, which is in our example is set to 1 second.
-1. Open the admin UI in your browser and log in as a tenant developer (default user/password in sandbox: devuser/devuser123; use the correct credentials if you changed the default).
+1. Open the admin UI in your browser and log in as a tenant developer (default user/password in the sandbox: `devuser`/`devuser123`; use the correct credentials if you changed the default).
 1. Open the relevant **Log schemas** window (**Applications => My First Kaa Application => Schemas => Log**) and click **Add schema**.